wp-plugins/button-maker/readme.txt

 * Color picker, so you can select virtually unlimited color combinations
 * Comes with full 5 site licence for up to 5 sites that you personally own

 You can read instructions for use at [Using Button Maker](http://pluginhandy.com/how-to-use/)

+We’d love to hear your ideas about adding extra features to this plugin.
+You can request new additional features at [Request Extra Feature](http://pluginhandy.com/contact-us/)

 == Installation ==